Lisa A. Cannon-Albright, PhD

 - Population-Based Studies

-- Departments: Family and Preventive Medicine - Adjunct Professor, Internal Medicine - Professor
+- Departments: Family & Preventive Medicine - Adjunct Professor, Internal Medicine - Professor

 - Cancer Center Programs: Cancer Control & Population Sciences

 Academic Office Information

 391 Chipeta, Way, Suite D

 Dr. Lisa Cannon-Albright is Professor and Division Chief of the Division of Genetic Epidemiology in the Department of Medicine at the University of Utah School of Medicine.
 She is a Huntsman Cancer Institute investigator and a member of the Cancer Control and Population Sciences program.
 As a Genetic Epidemiologist her research interests include computerized genealogy data, high risk pedigree studies, and predisposition gene identification.